Dyrits/100-DAYS-OF-WEB-DEVELOPMENT/README.md

 # Day #059
-xplore data entity relations and how you can work with them when using SQL.
+Explore data entity relations and how you can work with them when using SQL.

 ---